Force over Distance: Chapter 39

 “Well, we have, right?”
 TJ gave him a small smile.

-“We have,” Wray said quietly.
+“We have,” Wray agreed.

 “Sir,” James said.
-“One of Telford’s scientists talked to me, when I was showing him to his quarters?
+“One of Telford’s scientists talked to me when I was showing him to his quarters?
 A Dr. Lee?
-He said he was the odd man out, on Telford’s team.”
+He said he was the ‘odd man out,’ on Telford’s team.”

 “Wait,” Wray said, her voice sharp.
 “Dr. Lee?
 I vetted everyone who came through; there was no Dr. Lee on Telford’s list.”